 Kudhume, Dega & Wolisho

-Kickapoo has been working with the Idido Cooperative the last six seasons, and we feel lucky to have been able to travel to the cooperative and strengthen this relationship over the past few years.
-Seeing the level of high quality picking, processing and drying at this scale is truly inspiring.
+We have been working with the Idido Cooperative the last seven seasons, and we feel lucky to have been able to travel to the cooperative and strengthen this relationship over the past few years.
+Seeing the level of high quality picking, processing and drying at this scale, coupled with a commitment to organic farming practices is truly inspiring.